darwins-challenge/fly-me-to-the-moon/manuscript/About.md

 genetic programming and hones it with exercises, both pen and paper as implementation exercises.

-Each chapter will introduce ideas needed to create your own genetic programming environment, that can solve a certain problem.
-The ideas will be illustrated by three projects.
+Each chapter will introduce ideas needed to create your own, or work with a, genetic programming environment, that can solve a certain problem.
+The ideas will be illustrated by the following projects.

 1. [Nadezhda][cockroach] was the name of a cockroach sent into space to study its behavior.
 Even though cockroaches have far more intricate behavior than